fieldtrip/website/example/irasa.md

 ## Updates to the IRASA implementation

 {% include markup/warning %}
-Update: Starting from version 20210114 the implementation of **[ft_specest_irasa](https://github.com/fieldtrip/fieldtrip/blob/master/specest/ft_specest_irasa.m)** has been changed.
-If you have used the previous implementation of IRASA, you must adapt your analysis scripts accordingly.
+Starting from version 20210114 the implementation of **[ft_specest_irasa](https://github.com/fieldtrip/fieldtrip/blob/master/specest/ft_specest_irasa.m)** has been changed.
+The current implementation corrects the computational order of geometric and arithmetic means for esitmating the fractal power-spectrum [(Wen & Liu, 2016)](https://link.springer.com/article/10.1007/s10548-015-0448-0), which were swapped in the previous implementation (see [issue 1546](https://github.com/fieldtrip/fieldtrip/pull/1602)).

-- The current implementation corrects the computational order of geometric and arithmetic means for esitmating the fractal power-spectrum [(Wen & Liu, 2016)](https://link.springer.com/article/10.1007/s10548-015-0448-0), which were swapped in the previous implementation (see [issue 1546](https://github.com/fieldtrip/fieldtrip/pull/1602)).
+If you have used the previous implementation of IRASA, we recommend you to adapt your analysis script according the the following points:

 - The current implementation enables IRASA and FFT for estimating both the fractal and original power-spectra, respectively.
 You do not have to use cfg.method='mtmfft' any more for computing the original power-spectrum.
 We recommend to compute both of them with cfg.method='irasa' to ensure a consistent frequency resolution and tapering of the fractal and original power-spectra.
 For that you should call **[ft_freqanalysis](https://github.com/fieldtrip/fieldtrip/blob/master/ft_freqanalysis.m)** twice, once with cfg.output='fractal', and once with cfg.output='original'.